abid-2362/ultimate-todo-app-part1-step1/readme.md

 # Todo Rest API in TpyeScript and NodeJS
-Boilerplate to start implementing the REST API in typescript with TDD Approach
+Ultimate Todo App
+Part 1 Step 1.
+Todo Rest API using MongoDB with NodeJS